-The largest obstacle for some companies who want to pursue on-site generation wind energy for their facility is all the regulations, permitting, interconnection agreements, contracts, and other issues make the project more of a hassle than it is worth.
+The largest obstacle for some companies who want to pursue on-site generation wind energy for their facility is that all the regulations, permitting, interconnection agreements, contracts, and other issues make the project more of a hassle than it is worth.
 We offer true one-stop solutions for our customers.
 We handle all the “process” and remove all the hassle.
 All our customers have to do is decide if the project works for them and then tell us to make it happen.
 Our customers have enough to do already; we will take care of all of the steps to complete their wind project.

 Charge a fair price and get paid for our work

 This industry is riddled with companies making ridiculous profits at the expense of their customers.
 Maybe it is because they are only doing one or two projects a year, or maybe it is because they are greedy.
 It doesn’t matter, because we will not do that.
 Yes, we are in this business to make money.
 In most cases we make money in many areas of the project lifecycle.
 We wouldn’t be able to provide our services if we weren’t making money.
 If we price-gouge on one project, we are hurting our long-term profitability because we are hurting the industry.
 Depending on the risk and specifics of the project, our margins will vary, but they will always be fair.
 Because we charge a fair price, we expect to be paid in a timely manner for our work.
 When the customer owes us a payment, we expect to get it.
 If we provide leniency in this arena, then we are not being fair to our other customers.